michaelwicks/Candidacy/OUTLINE.md

 Note: degradation of radiation efficiency from dipole to quadrupole corresponds to increase in acoustic power W. (U^6/r^2 -> U^8/r^2)

 Very complex problem: show sources of noise on LG model

+Two strategies for noise reduction:

+1. reduce OASPL (acoustic power)
+2. redirect acoustic waves from flyover orientation to sideline so they do not reach observer.

 ##Chapter 2: Literature Review